Academic Year 2023-2024

 Selection

 The finalists will be selected by a jury of experts.
-Applicants will be notified of the jury’s decision in April/May 2023.
+Applicants will be notified of the jury’s decision in the spring semester of 2025.
 The jury is not required to publicly justify its decisions, nor to provide applicants individual feedback on their applications.

 Cooperation Partner